-(5) The commission may require an electric utility to make the utility’s data inputs and files available in native file format and in a format easily accessible Contents of the integrated resource plan, two-year progress report, and supporting documentation must be available for public review to the greatest extent possible.
-Utilities should minimize their designation of information in the plan as confidential pursuant to WAC 480-07-160.
+(5) The utility must make all of its data inputs and files available in native file format and in an easily accessible format.Non-confidential contents of the IRP, two-year progress report, and supporting documentation must be available for public review.
+Utilities may make confidential information available by providing it to the commission pursuant to WAC 480-07-160.
+Utilities should minimize their designation of information in the IRP as confidential.
 Nothing in this subsection limits the protection of records containing commercial information under RCW 80.04.095.

-WAC 480-100-625

-The commission will consider the information reported in the integrated resource plan and two-year progress report when it evaluates the performance of the utility in rate and other proceedings.

-WAC 480-100-655 Clean Energy Implementation Plan or “CEIP”.
+WAC 480-100-640 Clean Energy Implementation Plan (CEIP).

 (1) Filing requirements – general.
 Unless otherwise ordered by the commission, each electric utility must file with the commission a CEIP by October 1, 2021, and every four years thereafter.
-The CEIP describes the utility’s plan for making progress toward meeting the clean energy standards, and is informed by the utility’s clean energy action plan.
+The CEIP describes the utility’s plan for making progress toward meeting the clean energy transformation standards, and is informed by the utility’s clean energy action plan.
+The information and documents described in each subsection below must be included in the CEIP.

 (2) Interim targets.

-With each CEIP, each utility must propose a series of interim targets that demonstrate reasonable progress toward meeting the clean energy standards.
+(a) Each utility must propose a series of interim targets that:

+(i) Demonstrate reasonable progress toward meeting the standards identified in WAC 480-100-610(2) and (3); and

+(ii) Are consistent with WAC 480-100-610(4).

-(a) Each interim target must cover implementation period no longer than four years, with the first period beginning in 2022.
+(b) Each interim target must cover the subsequent implementation period.

-(b) Each utility must propose interim targets in the form of the percent of retail sales of electricity supplied by nonemitting and renewable resources prior to 2030 and from 2030 through 2045;
+(c) Each utility must propose interim targets in the form of the percent of forecasted retail sales of electricity supplied by nonemitting and renewable resources prior to 2030 and from 2030 through 2045;

-(c) The utility must include the utility’s percentage of retail sales of electricity supplied by nonemitting and renewable resources in 2020 in the first CEIP it files.
+(d) The utility must include the utility’s percentage of retail sales of electricity supplied by nonemitting and renewable resources in 2020 in the first CEIP it files.

-(d) Each interim target must be informed by the utility’s historic performance under median water conditions.
+(e) Each interim target must be informed by the utility’s historic performance under median water conditions.

 (3) Specific targets.